 How to balance innovation and safety with competition and availability – FDA dilemma

 The author criticizes the FDA approach to manufacturing, analytical comparisons and clinical development of biosimilars.
 This discussion is important since FDA has recently published a plan to revise its approach to biosimilars, the Biosimilar Action Plan (BAP) .
 The goal is to restore the balance between protection of innovation, on one hand, and competition and access to biologicals, on the other hand.
 Interestingly, FDA will not only take measures to streamline its own processes but also pay attention to the anticompetitive strategies of the manufacturers of the reference products.

 The BAP aims to streamline the biosimilar guidance in order to allow more focused development programmes, including critical quality attributes for different classes of biosimilars, development and validation of PD biomarkers tailored to biosimilar development and in silico modelling and simulation to evaluate PK and PD response versus clinical response relationships.
 In addition, FDA aims to provide additional guidance for biosimilar development.
-Most importantly, FDA will enhance collaboration with Europe, Japan and Canada aiming to harmonization as well as to addressing the use of foreign reference products and real-world data.
+Most importantly, FDA will enhance collaboration with Canada, Europe and Japan aiming on regulatory harmonization as well as addressing the use of foreign reference products and real-world data.
 Furthermore, FDA will increase its information on biosimilar regulation for its stakeholders, especially healthcare professionals.
 Thus, many of the points raised in the article of Niazi will be considered.

 Competing interests: None.

 Provenance and peer review: Commissioned; internally peer reviewed.